 Chemical Dependency Counseling

-Chemical dependency counseling is a different type of drug treatment.
+Chemical dependency counseling is a different type of therapy.
 It addresses the ways in which drugs and alcohol affect people on personal and physical levels and in their relationships with others.
-In an MAT program for alcohol dependence, the therapy is just as important as the medication itself; the medication will help take cravings away while allowing you the opportunity to heal from the past.
+In a MAT program for alcohol dependence, therapy can just as important as the medication itself; the medication will help take cravings away while allowing you the opportunity to heal from the past.
 You’ll also learn positive coping mechanisms to avoid relapse in the future.
 We have a chemical dependency counselor on staff who is available for consultation during your appointments.
 You can also set up additional sessions with the counselor if you choose.

-12 Step Meetings (AA) are about self-help and support.
-They don’t convince you that a certain pill or diet will take care of your addiction issues.
+Support meetings are all about self-help and building a strong sober support community.
 They introduce you to principles that will help you to prioritize your recovery every day, all on your own.
-Twelve-step meetings are a great complement to MAT programs.
-Twelve-step meetings give you a place to vent since you can no longer find stress relief through drugs and alcohol.
-Meetings can help you make new friends and meet new people who are also living without abusing any illicit substances.
+Twelve-step meetings are a great complement to any and all MAT programs, however group meetings are not recommended for all.
+Support meetings can give you a place to talk through what’s on your mind to people who have been there and can help you make new friends and meet new people who are also living the same, new lifestyle as you.